 - Order it on Amazon US here: LINK, Amazon UK: LINK

 - Click here to download a PRESS KIT pdf about the book.
 Includes bullet points and a short interview.

 - A discussion of how I came to write the book (and its relevance for theorizing the relationship between Religion and Science) can be found on Cosmologics Magazine.

 - A brief introduction to the book can be found on Immanent Frame

-- An interview with me about the book can be found at Religion Dispatches.
+- A printed interview with me about the book can be found at Religion Dispatches.

 - An audio interview with “New Books in Intellectual History” for their podcast is here.

 - An in-depth interview with the British website “Dreamflesh” can be read here.

 - A brief discussion of “Max Weber in the Realm of Enchantment” for Forbidden Histories can be found here.